avk/avk.github.io/_case_studies/nanowrimo2016.md

   <ol>

     <li>
-      Our inbound marketing can generate enough traffic without expensive NaNoWriMo sponsorship.
+      Our <mark>inbound marketing</mark> can generate enough traffic without expensive NaNoWriMo sponsorship.
     </li>

     <li>
-      Our writing software features present unique value for novel writers to reimagine their 50,000-word goal as a series of actionable milestones and tasks.
+      Our <mark>writing software features</mark> present unique value for novel writers to reimagine their 50,000-word goal as a series of actionable milestones and tasks.
     </li>

     <li>
-      An extended trial will help new users win NaNoWriMo and convert to customers.
+      An <mark>extended trial</mark> will help new users win NaNoWriMo and convert to customers.
     </li>

   </ol>